Arjun-G-Ravi/AI-Notes/04_NLP/01_Word Embeddings.md

 # Problems

-- These are fine, but don't have contextual understanding.
-Therefore we use contextual embeddings.
-Eg: Transformers use contextual embedding using self-attention.
+- These are fine, but don't have contextual and positional understanding.
+Therefore we use better representation.

 - For taking similarity, cosine similarity is bad
   - All vectors tend to point to one direction - anisotropy.
 So we have to standardise(z-score) these vectors.
   - Another problem that is not solved by standardization is that cosine tends to underestimate human judgments on similarity of word meaning for very  requent words.
-  -